amwebexpert/chrome-extensions-collection/coding-guide-helper/public/markdowns/common-react-patterns.md

       {/** This component has too many responsibilities */}

+      {/** Performance can suffer as the component grows, with unnecessary re-renders and slowdowns */}

       {/** ...
 It’s time to stop feeding this uncontrollable beast :-/ */}
     </>
   )